dimitri-nicolo/calico/v2.0/getting-started/docker/tutorials/security-using-docker-labels-and-calico-policy.md

 #### 1. Create the Docker network

-On any host in your {{site.prodname}} / Docker network, run the following command:
+On any host in your {{site.tseeprodname}} / Docker network, run the following command:

 ```
 docker network create --driver calico --ipam-driver calico-ipam net1